Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/roadmap-delivery.md

 ### Create o3 Origami components and patterns
 new, multi-brand components and patterns including end-to-end design guidelines, Figma, and web implementation.
-  - Pagination pattern <strong>(in progress)</strong>
+  - Pagination pattern
-	- We need to improve the mobile experience!
+	  - We need to improve the mobile experience! <strong>(done)</strong>
+	  - We need to add to our as a component to our Figma Libraries <strong>(in progress)</strong>
   - Grouped button pattern <strong>(in progress)</strong>
     - This is in o3-button, but not Figma or the site
   - Add initial Sustainable Views brand support <strong>(done)</strong>
   - Basic article typography <strong>(in progress)</strong>
     - big-number